tassiluca/direct-style-experiments/docs/content/docs/03-channels.md

 println("Done!")
 ```

 A similar behavior can be achieved also in Gears pimping the framework with the concept of `Terminable` channel.
-After all, closing a channel in coroutines is a matter of sending a special token to it: the iteration stops as soon as this token is received.
+After all, closing a channel in coroutines is a matter of sending a special token to it, allowing stop the iteration as soon as this token is received.

 `TBD`

-Three types of channels exists:
+Three types of channels exist:

 - **Synchronous Channels**: links a `read` request with a `send` within a _rendezvous_
   - `send` (`read`) suspend the process until a consumer `read` (`send`) the value;